Saulis/vaadin-idea-workspace/README.md

 ### Getting the widgetset to compile
 - Import module vaadin/client-compiler
-  - Add dependencies to client, shared, gwt, server (if they arent' automatically added)
+  - Add dependencies to client, shared, gwt, server (if they aren't automatically added)
 - Change the output path to build/classes for modules buildhelpers, client, shared, server, client-compiler
   - Module settings -> Paths
 - Open the Ant Build window from View -> Tool Windows -> Ant Build